 World Goth Day

-This day is celebrated with smaller more intimate celebrations and is also celebrated on a much larger scale.
-This holiday celebrates all of the subcultures of the goth movement including Haute Goth, Cybergoth, Gothic Lolita, Victorian Goth, Deathrock, and Traditional Goth.
-No matter how this day is celebrated, it’s sure to highlight the uniqueness of goth culture in all of its forms.
+This day is celebrated with smaller, more intimate celebrations, as well as on a much larger scale.
+The holiday celebrates all the subcultures of the goth movement, including Haute Goth, Cybergoth, Gothic Lolita, Victorian Goth, Deathrock, and Traditional Goth.
+No matter how this day is celebrated, it’s sure to highlight the uniqueness of goth culture in all its forms.

 Goth is a music-based subculture that originally began in the UK during the 1980s but quickly spread to the rest of Europe and North America.
-It was created by fans of Gothic Rock, a genre that’s been used to describe the music of several bands including The Doors.
+It was created by fans of Gothic Rock, a genre that has been used to describe the music of several bands, including The Doors.

 Other bands that contributed to this genre include David Bowie, The Velvet Underground, Iggy Pop, and Brian Eno.
 During the late 1970s, the term “Gothic” was also used to describe post-punk bands such as Magazine, Siouxsie and the Banshees, and Joy Division.

 During the 1980s, a variety of different goth bands emerged.
 These included Play Dead, Flesh for Lulu, Blood and Roses, The Cure, and Ausgang.
 American Goth began with Christian Death and 45 Grave.
-This style of gothic music was more punk-influence and quickly became known as Death Rock.
+This style of gothic music was more punk-influenced and quickly became known as Deathrock.

 For fans of traditional goth in the mid-1980s, crimped hair and black lipstick were common fashion elements.
 Of course, other gothic fashion subgenres have emerged, and these include Punk, Victorian, Renaissance, Androgynous, and Medieval.
 World Goth Day was eventually created in 2009.

 This happened while a radio station in the UK was discussing the different rock and metal subgenres.
-Goth music Djs, Martin Oldgoth, and Cruel Britannia decided to go ahead and create this holiday based on that discussion.
-They placed it on May 22nd, and it’s been observed on this day ever since.
+Goth music DJs, Martin Oldgoth, and Cruel Britannia decided to go ahead and create this holiday based on that discussion.
+They placed it on May 22nd, and it has been observed on this day ever since.

 Observing World Goth Day